prateekbose/sql-editor/README.md

 # Performance Optimizations
 For the page Optimization, disabling SSR for the Code Editor Component and Lazy Loading the Code Editor Component showed significant improvement as follows.
+With the optimizations, the loading, blocking and interactive times improved by about 60%.

 | Measure | Without Optimization | With Optimization |
 |---------|-------------------|----------------------|